-A home hot tub provides stress relief, allowing you to escape from the weight of the world and melt into a warm oasis of bliss whenever the mood hits.
+A home hot tub can provide a daily ritual, void of distractions.
+You'll be able to feel the stress of everyday life melt away as you recenter yourself.
+It's peace and tranquility, available when you need it most.
 So, buying one should sow the seed of that experience, not cause more anxiety.
 A new spa is a large investment, and with just a little research, you can bring home the model of your dreams without spending thousands of dollars up front.
 Through dealer financing, you can pay a little bit each month until the spa is paid off.
-Manageable payments that accommodate your budget could easily put a luxury spa within your reach.
-How’s that for stress relief?
+Hot tubs with financing offer manageable payments that accommodate your budget could easily put a luxury spa within your reach.
+How's that for stress relief?

-Financing Your Hot Tub: Factors That Influence Your Payment
+Hot Tubs With Financing - Factors That Influence Your Payment

 - The total financed amount of the spa, including specific add-on features, accessories, delivery, and installation.